 The analysis of available properties for sale near the Project and within the major centre of Albury suggests that longer term accommodation options remain limited.
-The following information was retrieved from www.realestate.com.au on 7 June 2023.
+The following information was retrieved from www.realestate.com.au on 19 December 2024.
+Property here includes, house, townhouse, apartment and unit, villa and retirement living.